Robotto/groundGuard/README.md

 ![RX](https://rawgit.com/Robotto/groundGuard/master/rx_hw.png "Reciever hardware")

-Both serial connections run at 115200 Baud, and the I2C connection with the lidarLite runs at 400Khz, so this should be pretty damn fast.
+The I2C connection with the lidarLite runs at 400Khz, which yields individual filtered measurements at about 250Hz.
+Both serial connections run at 4800 Baud, so this should be pretty damn fast.

-Setup the HC-12 to FU1 and 115200 baud (AT+FU1, AT+B115200) by pulling the "SET" pin low and issuing AT commands.
+Use the HC12 configurator sketch in the utility folder to setup the HC-12 to FU1 and 4800 baud (AT+FU1, AT+4800) (by pulling the "SET" pin low and issuing AT commands.)